trafiklab/trafiklab.se/content/api/trafiklab-apis/sl/departures-4.md

 Real-time information regarding buses, subways, commuter trains, and local trains.

 {{% error %}}
 This API will be shut down at the end of March 2024.
-It is replaced by [SL's new network API](sl-network.md).
+It is replaced by [SL's new transport API](transport.md).
 {{% /error %}}

 ## URL